Ten Pound Poms

 the eastern approaches to the Red Sea.
 After that it was on to Colombo

 in Sri Lanka.
-It was called Ceylon in 1955; a place of overwhelming smells and the colours and intensity of the sub-continent at its most intoxicating.
+Known in 1955 as the Dominion of Ceylon, it was a place of overwhelming smells, colours, and the intensity of the sub-continent at its most intoxicating.

-There were beggars on every street, in every doorway, and by every road.
+A multitude of vendors and beggars were on every street, in every doorway, and by every road.

-Vendors thrust their treasures in our faces and followed us as we were
+Traders thrust their treasure in our faces and followed us as we were

 hustled along the busy thoroughfares.
 The throng of humanity after the